Skip to main content

 Majoring in philosophy is especially well regarded as preparation for law and medical school while graduates of both concentrations pursue graduate work in a wide variety of humanities, social sciences and other disciplines.

-As part of WCU’s Philosophy and Religion Club, students watch and discuss movies and issues, and meet and talk with visiting scholars.
-Students attend conferences, conduct research and write for The Gadfly, a student publication that uses satire and irony to point out social, political and economic problems.
+As part of our student clubs, students may discuss books, movies, and current issues, and meet and talk with visiting scholars.
+Students also attend conferences, conduct research and write for The Gadfly, a student publication that uses satire and irony to point out social, political and economic problems.

 DISCOVER OUR BLOG